184.108.40.206 Working credit depletion

-If the employment would cause the person to lose qualification for payment of NSA, YA (other), DSP, CP or SA for the following reasons, they will still be regarded as qualified while they deplete their working credit balance:
+If the employment would cause the person to lose qualification for payment of JSP, YA (other), DSP, CP or SA for the following reasons, they will still be regarded as qualified while they deplete their working credit balance:

-- a NSA or YA (other) recipient is no longer unemployed
+- a JSP or YA (other) recipient is no longer unemployed

 - a DSP recipient now has a continuing ability to work for 30 hours or more, or

 - a CP recipient no longer meets the constant care requirement, or